dendronhq/dendron-site/vault/dendron.topic.pod.markdown.md

 ## Publish

-The markdown pod lets you convert Dendron's custom markdown into regular markdown.
+The Markdown pod lets you convert Dendron's custom Markdown into regular Markdown.

 Custom Dendron directives like note references will be converted and embedded as regular Markdown.